usc-isi-i2/t2wml-api/docs/API.md

 <span id="custommapper"></span>

-Here's a simple custom StatementMapper class, for a sheet where the item is always next to the value and the property is a known constant.
+Here's a simple custom StatementMapper class, for a sheet where the subject is always next to the value and the property is a known constant.

 ```python
 from t2wml.mapping.statement_mapper import StatementMapper